 Tryon Mountain’s summit includes old quarries and delightful opportunities for children to explore for minerals and treasures.
 Old stone walls and ledges enhance the trails through deep woods.
 Tryon Mountain’s trails are included in the maps above.

 The CMP Corridor that connects the state park corridor and Pineland is suitable for winter uses, but challenging in the summer at three bridge locations; plan to dismount from bikes and walk carefully on bridges on the powerline.
 Gates that are open in the winter may be closed in summer, even though summer uses are permitted by CMP and Maine BPL.
-Look for planned improvements in 2017 or later.
+Look for planned improvements in 2017 or later; the snowmobile club hopes to rebuilt the challenging trail bridge just north of Elmwood in 2017; this will likely result in a temporary trail closure.
 Local snowmobile clubs provide maintenance and mapping of connecting snowmobile trails along CMPs corridors and nearby towns.

 Pineland Public Reserved Land

 Connections to “Pineland” refer to trails on state forests (Pineland Public Reserved Lands Unit) in Gray, North Yarmouth, and New Gloucester.
 These trails do not connect to nearby Pineland Farms’ extensive trail networks.
 Trails on Pineland Public Reserved Lands allow dogs, allow hunting, and are open to the public at no charge.
 (Nearby well-managed Pineland Farms trails do not allow dogs or hunting, and require payment.)
 The new trails are designed primarily for hiking and mountain bikes (narrow planks to cross wet spots).
 Allowed uses that may be challenged by the planks include ski, snowshoe, or horse.
+In 2017, one key connecting trail segment (within the Town of North Yarmouth) is closed due to a winter 2017 blowdown.
+Plan to either avoid that trail, bypass the blowdown through open woods, or expect trail work and re-routing in 2017 or 2018.
 Easily printed 8.5 x 11 map of the Pineland Public Reserved Land segments.

 Hunting is allowed near many trails, while it is prohibited in some sections of Bradbury State Park.
 Hunters and trail users should always use caution and wear orange; trail users should consider using other trails during hunting season.
 Dogs can considerably disrupt game and habitat, especially during winter when deer are exhausted by deep snow; keeping dogs on leash or under strict control on paths is appreciated by hunters and wildlife.